GianmariaLucchini/ML-Project/README.md

 # ML-Project

-The Repository includes .py files, .ipynb files and the dataset
+The Repository includes .py files, .ipynb files and the dataset (that is to uncompress before starting)

 The project is develped in Jupyter